-Contact lenses are like any other human aid device—if you don't care for them properly they will be unaffective and potentially cause damage.
-That being the case, it's important to know how to care for your contacts lenses to ensure their lifetime and safety to your eyes.
+Contact lenses are like any other human aid device—if you don't care for them properly they will be ineffective and potentially cause damage.
+That being the case, and assuming you don’t have disposable lenses, it's important to know how to care for your contacts to ensure their longevity and your eye safety.

 "Contact lenses may appear small and harmless, but if you don't clean them properly they can damage your eyes," says Dr. Hodgson of FramesDirect.com.

 There are three steps to cleaning your contact lenses:

 Each one of these methods requires a different contact lens solution, though all-in-one solutions are available.Before washing your contacts, it's important to know the different types of contact lens solutions to ensure that you use the right one for your needs.